jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 # The volume knob

 Click on the <strong>Files</strong> tab next to the <strong>Config</strong> tab.
 You will see the source folder, which is the folder that contains all your code.
 For the case of audio plugins, JUCE automatically creates four files for you.
-The <strong>PluginProcessor</strong> files (.cpp and .h) mainly contains code that handles the audio processing of the VST, e.g. midi input output and signal processing.
+The <strong>PluginProcessor</strong> files (.cpp and .h) mainly contains code that handles the audio processing of the VST, e.g. midi input/output and signal processing.
 The other two files -- <strong>PluginEditor</strong>.cpp and .h -- is code mainly for the graphical user interface (GUI).
 This configuration isn't set in stone and can be changed in the future.
 In this tutorial, I'll stick to this general framework, but if you're a more advanced coder, feel free to change things around as you see fit.

-Before we start constructing our code we first have to think to ourselves, what exactly happens when you turn the volume know in a VST?
-I've decomposed the general signal flow as an illustration in the picture below (Figure 2.1).
+Before we start constructing our code we first have to think to ourselves, what exactly happens when you turn the volume know in a VST.
+I've decomposed the general signal flow as an illustration in the picture below.
 <figure>
 <image src="/images/flow_volumeknob.png" alt="image">
 </image>